 You’ve heard that to lose weight and gain muscle, you should be eating lots of protein.
 This is true for a number of reasons:

-- Increasing protein in your diet automatically lowers your intake of other types of foods like processed carbs.
+- Lowers your intake of other types of foods, like processed carbs.

-- Protein has a high TEF.
-About 30% of the calories you eat from protein are burned off during the digestion process which includes absorption and waste removal of it.
-Eating more protein as oppose to other macros increases the amount of calories burned during digestion.
+About 30% of the calories from protein intake are burned off during the digestion process, which includes absorption and waste removal of it.
+Eating more protein as opposed to other macros increases the amount of calories burned during digestion.
 That’s why you feel fuller with a higher protein diet.

 Thermic Effect of Activity (TEA)

 The calories burned in TEA are relatively minor in your entire TDEE equation.
-TEA is any calories burned during official exercise like going to the gym, an aerobics class, or for a run.
+TEA is any calories burned during official exercise, like going to the gym, doing an aerobics class, or going for a run.
 It covers any exercise you do outside of your normal activities.

 Non-Exercise Activity Thermogenesis (NEAT)